 Over the past two years, I've tried many ways to support myself with code.
 First, I did some independent development projects, such as developing some applications or tools for ordinary people.
 The advantage of this approach is that you have complete control over your product, but the difficulty is that you need to find people who need your product and make them willing to pay.

 In addition, I also did some self-media and courses.
 By sharing my technical opinions and basic knowledge on the Internet, I attracted some students who were interested in front-end.
-I provide them with some courses, tutoring and other paid services.
+I provide them with some paid services such as courses and tutoring.
 The advantage of this approach is that you can use your expertise to help others and earn an income.
 But the difficulty is that you need to continue to produce valuable content and let more people see it.

 Of course, freelancing isn’t always easy.
 During these two years, I also encountered many challenges and difficulties.
 For example, how to find more audiences?
 How to make them willing to pay?
 How to maintain continuous learning and progress?
 These are questions that I need to constantly think about and explore.